 Currently, the renewal process can be filed by mail or in person.
 The option to renew online will be implemented in the future.
 Until the online process is put into action, renewals must be notarized.

 The PDF file on the Arizona Secretary of State has additional information on trade names and trademarks.

 To avoid the risk of putting your personal assets in jeopardy with a sole proprietorship, you can register for a trade name.
 Doing so allows you to create a fictitious business name that isn't linked to your personal identity.

 Businesses that plan to use a name that isn't their legal business name may need to register with the state.
 When choosing to register an assumed name, the process can take place at the local level, the state level, or the local and state levels.
 In Arizona, a limited liability company, corporation, or another type of business entity is not required to file a trade name registration prior to forming the business.

 You also won't need to register with the Secretary of State and the Corporation Commission, as the names are cross-indexed so information is accessible by both divisions.
 Registering a trade name does not entitle the holder to exclusive rights to the name.

 If you need help with how to get a trade name in Arizona, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.